xzeion/trackpack/README.md

 As you can see above we have our two points, the initial element that was created when the package was, and the second we just created with the `/progress` endpoint.

-We are going to add one more stop to our package so that the location matches the recievers location.
+We are going to add one more stop to our package so that the location matches the reciever's location.
 ```sh
 # Add a stop to an existing package
 curl -X POST \